 A bill of materials for your new board that is intended for production might refer to a manufacturer’s part number by default rather than an internal part number.
 Some manufacturers want complete component data included in the bill of materials instead of just a general part description.
 This component data includes electrical parameters, footprint, and of course, tolerances in these values.

 This information doesn’t just help designers and engineers ensure that the board can meet its technical requirements.
-Sourcing information can change quickly, and the parts you choose for your PCB might be unsourceable by the time production begins.
-This information helps manufacturers locate parts and choose suitable replacements if necessary.
+Sourcing information can change quickly, and the you choose for your PCB might be unsourceable by the time production begins.
+This information helps manufacturers locate and choose suitable replacements if necessary.
 Always consult your manufacturer regarding their information requirements before preparing your bill of materials.

 Component information can be difficult to track and manage when working with several boards